zikozee/graphql-collection/graphql/README.md

 - this helps store all argument used in all graphql query as a map
 - control click in(FakeBookDataResolver)  to see

+## EXTENDED SCALAR TYPES
+- you define only once and also add mapping to POM or build.gradle
+- see **https://github.com/graphql-java/graphql-java-extended-scalars** for more extended types

 ## DISABLING GRAPH[I]QL endpoint
 ```yaml